jquense/yup/README.md

 #### `yup.lazy((value: any) => Schema): Lazy`

-creates a schema that is evaluated at validation/cast time.
+Creates a schema that is evaluated at validation/cast time.
 Useful for creating recursive schema like Trees, for polymophic fields and arrays.

 **CAUTION!** When defining parent-child recursive object schema, you want to reset the `default()`